mozilla/fxtest-dashboard/issue-notes.md

 }
 ```

-Within the FeedController, the `"repos"` array also becomes the data structure to
-hold the array of issues for each repository, so each repo object also contains
-its own issues.
-Currently they are two separate arrays.
-The issues is _only_
+Within the FeedController, the `"repos"` array also becomes the data structure to hold the array of issues for each repository, so each repo object also contains its own issues.
+The original app contatined two separate arrays.

-added to each `repo` entry _if open issues exist_.
+The `issues` array  is _only_ added to each `repo` object _if open issues exist_.

 ___